jaloji/pyautorescene/README.md

 * Added Skip extracting stored files in SRR if already exist
 * Fixed get_srs() to directly exctract .srs if .srr contain .srs but already present so not extracted the first time
 * Fixed some subs stuff...
+* Fixed rls_check is now after each release only the result is print at the end to prevent any data loose if the script crashes
+* Added custom logger, works if -v is set or not
 * Maybe more but I don't remember...